OmidJalali84/New-ERC20s/README.md

 # Simple Tokens

 Totally simple Tokens!
-They use only ERC20 functions, maybe a bit additional options but not very effective.
+They use only ERC20 functions, maybe a bit additional options but not very effective.(_80% of tokens that I reviewed was in this category_)

 ## Mr Miggles